WangJingyao07/NeuronML/README.md

 ![Stars](https://img.shields.io/github/stars/WangJingyao07/NeuronML)

-🌈Official code for "Exploring Flexible Structure in Meta-Learning"
+**Official code for "Exploring Flexible Structure in Meta-Learning"**

+🥇🌈This repository contains not only the CODE of our NeuronML but also several self-make Application cases of Neuroscience.

+*Note:* The CODE is the Pytorch version of MAML (original Tensorflow version is [CODE-maml](https://github.com/cbfinn/maml))